ADA-GWU/a2-digital-images-and-color-spaces-aghayevagha/README.md

 Run `a3.py`, it provides an interactive tool for changing the hue, saturation, brightnes and lightness of the image in real time.

 ### Part 4
-Run `a3.py`, it provides an interactive tool for picking a point and colours all the pixels which have a smaller delta E distance than threshold with  the **label colour**
+Run `a4.py`, it provides an interactive tool for picking a point and colours all the pixels which have a smaller delta E distance than threshold with  the **label colour**

+You can save images after execution, to do so, set `save` variable to.
+It will save the result image in `outputs\output{assignment_number}\` with given file name using `save_image` function..

 ## How to run